Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Hot Toddy Day

-The discover of penicillin, Alexander Fleming, would be interested to know that there is now evidence of whisky's medicinal and antiviral properties!
-Generally believed to be of Scottish origin, a classic hot toddy recipe ingredients are whisky (or Irish whiskey), herbs (such as tea), spices, sugar or honey, and lemon juice.
-In 19th-century Britain, it was common for doctors to prescribe a Hot Toddy as a cure for almost anything, from stomach pain to insomnia.
-Today it is sipped more exclusively to soothe a cold – whisky to fortify, tea to warm, lemon and spices (and tea) to boost vitamins and micronutrients.
-Originally designed for the Outlander television series, this tartan references the two main characters, English time traveler Claire (the tea-drinker) and Scottish romantic hero and Jacobite Jamie (whisky).
-It also references the colour ways of the cloak worn by Claire when she first passed through the time portal.
-Both whisky and tea figure prominently in the story, both as beverage and metaphor and are variously described, consumed, and smuggled! 🥃 🌿 🍋 🍯 🐝
+Cough, cough, achoo!
+Fighting off a cold?
+Hot whisky and tea in a Hot Toddy might be just the thing to make you feel better!
+Generally believed to be of Scottish origin, a classic hot toddy recipe ingredients are whisky, herbs (teas), spices, sugar or honey, and lemon juice.
+Research today shows that even without all the sweet and spicy additions, whisky itself has antiviral, anti-cancer, anti-aging, and other medicinal properties!
+Some food historians believe the Hot Toddy was originally invented to disguise the flavor of raw Scotch. usually with the addition of sugar, dates, saffron, mace, nuts and cinnamon!
+But by the 19th-century in Britain, it was common for doctors to prescribe a Hot Toddy as a cure for almost everything that ailed you, from stomach aches to insomnia.
+Even during Prohibition in the 1920s in the United States, whisky could still be imported and prescribed by your physician as it was considered medicinal (wink, wink).
+Designed for the Outlander television series, this tartan references the two main characters, English time traveler Claire (the tea-drinker) and Scottish romantic hero and Jacobite Jamie (whisky).
+Both whisky and tea figure prominently in the story, both as beverage and metaphor and are variously described, consumed, and smuggled!
+Sip!
+Sip!
+Sláinte! 🥃 🌿 🍋 🍯 🐝

 The word “toddy” itself stretches back to the British colonial era and is thought by some to be taken from the Hindi word tārī, a drink made from the fermented sap of toddy palm.
 This toddy, however, was served cool.
 The hot toddy of today likely finds its roots in Scottish tradition.
 This drink was sipped warm, with whisky, hot water, honey, and spices such as nutmeg or cloves, and may have derived its name from Edinburgh's water source for the drink: Tod’s Well.